yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration.md

 More advanced fields:

-`url` - If you do not want to use the default Logzio url i.e. when using a proxy.
-Default is `https://listener.logz.io:8071` `queue_dir` - The dir for the queue.
+`meta.url` - If you do not want to use the default Logzio url i.e. when using a proxy.
+Default is `https://listener.logz.io:8071`
+`meta.queue_dir` - The directory for the queue.
-`drain_duration` - Set drain duration (flush logs on disk).
-Default value is `3s` `disk_threshold` - Set disk queue threshold, once the threshold is crossed the sender will not enqueue the received logs.
+`meta.drain_duration` - Set drain duration (flush logs on disk).
+Default value is `3s` `meta.disk_threshold` - Set disk queue threshold, once the threshold is crossed the sender will not enqueue the received logs.
 Default value is `98` (percentage of disk).
-`check_disk_space` - Set the sender to check if it crosses the maximum allowed disk usage.
+`meta.check_disk_space` - Set the sender to check if it crosses the maximum allowed disk usage.
 Default value is `true`.

 ### Multiple Pumps